Continually Updated Clinical Reference

 Angiogenesis

 A rich blood supply is vital to sustain newly formed tissue and is appreciated in the erythema of a newly formed scar.
-These blood vessels disappear as they become unnecessary, as does the erythema of the scar.
 The macrophage is essential to the stimulation of angiogenesis and produces macrophage-derived angiogenic factor in response to low tissue oxygenation.
 This factor functions as a chemoattractant for endothelial cells.
 Basic fibroblast growth factor secreted by the macrophage and vascular endothelial growth factor secreted by the epidermal cell are also important to angiogenesis.

 Contraction

-Wound contraction begins almost concurrently with collagen synthesis.
-Contraction, defined as the centripetal movement of wound edges that facilitates closure of a wound defect, is maximal 5-15 days after injury.
+Wound contraction, defined as the centripetal movement of wound edges that facilitates closure of a wound defect, essentially begins concurrent with collagen synthesis, and reaches maximal activity at 5-15 days after injury.
 Contraction results in a decrease in wound size, appreciated from end to end along an incision; a 2-cm incision may measure 1.8 cm after contraction.
 The maximal rate of contraction is 0.75 mm/d and depends on the degree of tissue laxity and shape of the wound.
 Loose tissues contract more than tissues with poor laxity, and square wounds tend to contract more than circular wounds.
 Wound contraction depends on the myofibroblast located at the periphery of the wound, its connection to components of the extracellular matrix, and myofibroblast proliferation.

 Contraction must be distinguished from contracture, a pathologic process of excessive contraction that limits motion of the underlying tissues and is typically caused by the application of excessive stress to the wound.